Call Us (403) 327-7454

 Youth Development and Sport Programs

-Lethbridge Synchrobelles Synchronized Swimming Club, Lethbridge Diving Club, Lethbridge Ringette, Lethbridge Rugby Club, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Little League Baseball District 51, Lethbridge Navy League, Lethbridge Minor Hockey and Prairie Baseball Academy Society.
+Lethbridge Synchrobelles Synchronized Swimming Club, Lethbridge Diving Club, Lethbridge Ringette, Lethbridge Rugby Club, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Soccer Association, Little League Baseball District 51, Lethbridge Navy League, Lethbridge Minor Hockey and Prairie Baseball Academy Society.
 All of these programs are focused on youth development.
 Without the assistance of the funds raised through bingo events, many of these programs would not be affordable for parents.
 We all know the importance of keeping our youth active, and through programs such as those listed above we are also teaching our youth to be leaders in our community.
 Many of these programs make it possible for Lethbridge to have representation on both a provincial and in some cases, a National level.
 It allows most parents affordable fees and it helps teach our youth the importance of self-worth and pride in themselves, their organizations and the city they are representing.

 CNIB, Inclusion Lethbridge Association, Canadian Ski Patrol System, Kidney Foundation, Multiple Sclerosis Society, Southern Alcare Society and Safe Havens Women’s Shelter.
 These clubs provide support and education to the residence of Lethbridge and Southern Alberta.
 Southern Alcare is a recovery home for individuals dealing with addictions.
 CNIB provides community-based support to ensure Canadians who are blind or partially sighted have the confidence, skills and opportunities to participate in life.
 Without programs such as these available in Lethbridge the citizens requiring them would have to go to the larger health centers, such as Calgary which is not a possibility for many of them.